 She looked at him, hating how the tightness of her lower lip drew up at the center as she fought tears.

 She was not an old woman – just a grown one – but for the moment she felt her age on her like armor.

 During the build-up, we get to know a lot of the characters a lot better.
 Both Hrahima and Hong get deeply moving backstories, evoked in no more than a few pages each.
 They appear so out of the blue that their emotional impact is all the stronger.
 In a way, they need all the surrounding pages to achieve that effect, and as such justify the fact that this book is more of a slow burner than the previous two.
 To me, these parts were the highlights of the book.

 Or maybe that’s not really true.
 The highlight of the book is this quote:

 And yet, already, the yak cows were calving; the mares were foaling their leggy, attenuated, alien-looking fillies and colts.
 The meals that had achieved a stultifying sameness in the dark of winter now included eye-watering wild onions no bigger than a chickpea and the roasted remains of stillborn lambs, buried in the embers overnight.

 To me, a quote like this is the mark of great literature.
 Bear unites the strange essences of time, nature, energy, the human condition and death, all in one passage, just two sentences long.
 It’s a profound prose poem.

 I maybe should have said something about the neat, clever ways Bear introduces a couple of gender themes in Steles, but you’ll see for yourself.
 I don’t feel like writing another longer paragraph, as I want the above quote to resonate until the very end of this review.

 Although this last book isn’t its best, The Eternal Sky trilogy is something special.
-I look forward to start reading The Edda of Burdens in a few months.
+I look forward to reading The Edda of Burdens someday, soon?